tbang188/tbang188/README.md

 <br />

 ### 🚀 About Me
-I am Nguyen Thanh Bang, a self-taught full-stack web developer with a fervent passion for crafting innovative digital experiences.
+I am Nguyen Thanh Bang, a self-taught **Full Stack Developer** with a fervent passion for crafting innovative digital experiences.
+My skillset bridges the gap between development and operations, with additional experience in **Data Engineering** and **DevSecOps** practices.
 My expertise lies in seamlessly transforming conceptual ideas into elegant and intuitive user interfaces.
 I am meticulous in ensuring that every project I undertake adheres to the highest standards of user experience, architectural soundness, and code quality.

 **Languages and tools:**